zzaizzai/AutoTasking/README.md

 # auto tasking system with data in complex files

-I am using it in my work. becuz I handle with many data values that we have to evaluate for new materials as my job
+I use it in my work. becuz I handle with many data values which I have to evaluate for new or current materials as my job.
+Without this code, I have to spend much time finding data files in share folder and considering which data should be nessasery. however, with this code, I can save about 80% my time handling with data in excels.
+Also I dont have to confirm that certain data were completed and exist on share folder.
+It restains excessive effort and make me concentrate on considering the mehcanism of phenomenon.

 ## Process
-Collect Files having name of target from share folder to my desktop so that i can see data files more quickly
--> Read Data Files with pandas
+Collect Files having name of target from share folder to my desktop so that i can see data files more quickly and easily -> Read Data Files with pandas
--> normalize Data values like rounding
--> Make Data Sheet we can use it as a report data
+-> normalize Data values from excel files with pandas -> Make Data Sheet we can use it as a report data

 ```